ba11b0y/lekh/README.md

 * Markdown supported
 * Easy to personalize
 * RSS feed
- - TODO
-   - Dark mode
+* Dark mode (taken from https://www.gwern.net/ as it is.)

 ## Installation